 The user interfaces for the viewer are arranged in 10 categories which cover interaction with the scene, the characteristics of the viewer as well as various output options.
-The categories are:

-1. Properties: includes the ability to set the view (Azimuth, Inclination, Scale, Perspective, etc.), pick objects and probe their data and control how the view scale reacts as new objects or data are added to the scene.

-- 2. Window Size: sets the size of the viewer.
+- These features are all available in the Viewer Properties and many of them are accesible in the Viewer Contents.
+The categories are: - 1.
+Properties: includes the ability to set the view (Azimuth, Inclination, Scale, Perspective, etc.), pick objects and probe their data and control how the view scale reacts as new objects or data are added to the scene. - 2.
+Window Size: sets the size of the viewer.
 The view has apparent size (the size of the visible window) and the true image size.
 Outputting a high resolution image involves setting a true image size to match your desired output dimensions. - 3.
 Output Image: includes the ability to export the view in PNG, BMP, JPG, or TIF format.
 Additional view scaling options are included. - 4.
 Distance Tool: provides an interactive means to measure the distance between points in the viewer's scene and to export the line between two points in C Tech's ELF format. - 5.
 Background: sets the style and colors for the background. - 1.
 The default, 2 color background will be saved in 4DIMs and will display in all output. - 2.
 Use Unlocked Background for VRML output.
 Please note that Unlocked Backgrounds are not inherited in a 4DIM and therefore the background can be changed. - 6.
-View: provides controls for stereo viewing, updating and depth sorting. - 7.
+View: provides controls for depth sorting. - 7.
 Lights: provides the ability to control one or more lights in the scene and their properties. - 8.
 Camera: provides detailed controls over the camera's interaction with the scene of objects. - 9.
-Record 4DIM: provides the ability to export the scene in C Tech 4DIM format. - 10.
-Write\VRML: provides the ability to export the scene as VRML for conversion to 3DPDF or 3D printing.
+Record 4DIM: provides the ability to export the scene in C Tech 4DIM format.
+Please note that 4DIMs have been officially supplanted by CTWS and will likely be deprecated in late 2024. - 10.
+Write VRML: provides the ability to export the scene for 3D printing.